 Information comes from either the website of each individual school or from the following sources.

-This has been a ranking of the best value Roman Catholic universities for 2017-2018.
+This has been a ranking of the best value Roman Catholic universities.